solenebernard/solenebernard.github.io/content/art/art2/index.md

 tags: ["Procreate","Drawing", "Animation"]
 author: "Solène Bernard"
 description: "Time in a bottle"
-summary: "An illustrated animation, inspired by Time in a bottle, Jim Croce.
+summary: "An illustrated animation, inspired by the song Time in a bottle by Jim Croce.
 Done on Procreate."
 cover:
     image: "presentation.png"
     alt: "Time in a bottle"